 UPDATE: Our church has been guided by our Pandemic Funeral/Memorial Policy — you may download it here.
 All in-person gatherings for memorials or funerals or interments are limited to 10 people until further notice.
 Please contact Rev. Rogers at email@example.com for questions.

 Gathering to mourn for someone who has died, celebrate their life, and proclaim the hope of Resurrection are essential practices of the Christian faith.

-During the extraordinary circumstances of the COVID-19 outbreak, our usual grieving rituals have been interrupted.
-We are unable to bring our church community together as we would wish to honor, grieve, and celebrate the lives of our members and friends who lived faithfully.
-We cannot join our voices together to sing the hymns and songs that bring us comfort, gather in person to find comfort in the presence of one another, or hold one another as we entrust our loved ones to God’s eternal care.
-We grieve this disruption with everyone who mourns.
+During the extraordinary circumstances of the COVID19 outbreak, our usual grieving rituals have been interrupted.
+We are unable bring our church community together as we would wish to honor, grieve, and celebrate the lives of our members and friends who lived faithfully.
+We cannot join our voices together to sing the hymns and songs that bring us comfort.
+We cannot gather in person as a group to find comfort in the presence of one another.
+We cannot hug and hold one another as we entrust our loved ones to God’s eternal care.
+We’re waiting to feel the hope of resurrection.

 While we are limited in what we are able to host at this time, we are able to plan for memorials after the pandemic has passed.
 We would welcome the opportunity to host a memorial service for your loved one at a later date when we can all safely gather and celebrate their life.